Whole national park to myself - Paracas NP, Peru.

 They seize vehicles carrying more than a tank full of gasoline out of the country.
 Yet, the temptation is too much for many people as can be seen by a parking lot full of seized vehicles.

 I crossed back into Colombia and headed towards Bogota.
-Andes start in Venezuela, curve towards Colombia and run south towards Tierra del Fuego.
+Andes start in Venezuela, curve towards Colombia and run south all the way to Tierra del Fuego.
 So most of the riding from Venezuela to Bogota and further south was over high mountains.

 Some of the tropical fruits I saw for the first time in Colombia.
 Colombianos love their fruits.
 There are fruit shake stores everywhere serving freshly squeezed or blended fruits.
 I was a regular customer.